LuckGets/book_borrowing-returning_api/README.md

 ## Description

-This repository collect all the source code for interview test.
-I'm using nest.js as a framework to develop RESTful API which requirement provided by the interviewer.
+This repository contain all the source code for REST API designing for Borrowing-Returning book system.

 ## ER Diagram